deltastreaminc/dbt-deltastream/examples/online_retail_example/online_retail_datagen/README.md

 # Online Retail Data Generator

-A Python application that uses the DeltaStream SDK to insert sample pageview data into DeltaStream entities.
+A Python application that uses the DeltaStream SDK to insert sample retail sales transactions into DeltaStream entities.
 This demonstrates how to push data into Kafka topics via DeltaStream for testing and development.

 ## 📋 Prerequisites